Campbellton Tigers

 The Campbellton Tigers are a Junior "A" ice hockey team based in Campbellton, New Brunswick.
-They play in the Maritime Junior A Hockey League.
+They play in the Maritime Junior Hockey League.
 The team plays their home games at the Memorial Civic Center.

-Originally founded in 1996 as the Restigouche River Rats the team was relocated two years later in Campbellton and rebranded as the Tigers.
-In 2005 the team returned to Restigouche for another three-year period before making the move back to Campbellton were they continue with their franchise to-date.
+Originally founded in 1996 as the Restigouche River Rats the team was renamed Campbellton Tigers two years later to reflect the city they play in.
+In 2005 the team returned to using Restigouche as their city name to reflect the county they play in before making the switch back to Campbellton three years later.
+They have played in Campbellton at the Memorial Civic Center since their inception in 1996.

 The Tigers have won league championships in 1998 and 2004.